Has the Novel Coronavirus Sped up the Adaptive Process for Dealers to Scale Up DR?

 Several dealers I have chatted with are actively engaging folks to transact online, but they’re freestyling it, and not using any particular digital retailing platform so the constant back and forth of docs and questions may feel clunky and time consuming.
 Some are assuredly warming up to the inevitable truth that online car buying will be the preferred method of car buyers possibly much sooner than later.

 Just 4 short weeks ago at NADA, digital retailing sounded like an ancillary model for the future.

 Everyone was still waiting to see which platform would deliver the best results.
 Webbuy had some very impressive numbers, but no one else was all the too forthcoming with a case study, at least when we asked.
 Many of us thought that DR was going to be commonplace somewhere down the road.
 No one expected it to be at the next Stop sign, but here we are.
 This “crisis” is unquestionably an anomalistic one in real-time, but it shows why having a customer friendly, seamless DR solution is an absolute must.

-How long will this nightmare last, it’s hard to say.
+How long this nightmare will last, it’s hard to say.
 Will digital retailing-based transactions reach 10%, 20%, or 25% of some dealership’s sales in the next several months?
 That all remains to be seen.
 I don’t think it will, but I do think that those pushing digital retailing should take advantage of the current chaos and start charting activity now so they have something to show dealers when the time is right.
 Meanwhile, keep on marketing.
 Slow downs are no time to slow down!